 written and directed by Damien Chazelle

-The following article was first published in the online magazine Examiner in 2015.
+The original version of this review was published in the online magazine Examiner in 2015.

 Bullying as a catalyst for talent: Whiplash walks to the beat of its own drum

 “Were you rushing or were you dragging?”
 With those seven words, jazz conductor and professor Terence Fletcher goes down in film history as one of those memorable bastards you love to hate, a condescending asshole who abuses his students when they can’t achieve the levels of dexterity he expects of them.
 As he belittles young drummer Andrew Neiman in front of the whole class, slapping him and insulting his lack of tempo, Fletcher is truly a villain as menacing as Voldemort was to Harry Potter.